 How do I refer a survivor of sexual assault to SALS?

 Our member programs often encounter survivors with legal questions.
 We ask that you screen the survivor using our case eligibility handout.
 If the survivor meets the criteria outlined in the handout, complete the entire referral form with the survivor.
-Also, please have the applicant sign a release to allow the SALS attorneys to contact your agency.
+Please have the applicant sign a release to allow the SALS advocate to contact your agency, along with a release to our contracted professional legal services firm, Ries Law Group, PC, to perform appropriate conflict checks.

 These forms can be emailed, faxed, or mailed to our program.